emeraldumstead1/dockerpythonv1/dockerHW/README.md

 # Getting Started with Docker

-## Part 1: Orientation and Setup - Completed
+## Part 1: Orientation and Setup-Completed